| .: Schedule of EventsFriday, October 20, 2006All times listed are 24 hour CST, unless you're always late, in which case

 solution for backup.
 Basically, Bacula provides a great deal of functionality

 to do network backups and I think it's a pretty good product.
+Prior Restraint and Information Security Research by Rattle This presentation will cover the history of prior restraint in the

 United States legal system, focusing on concerns for those presenting